Harshith2005pendela/AnimAI-AI-Advanced-Animation/README.md

 ## Week 1

-To get started with this project, you’ll need a basic understanding of Python, some data science concepts, and a few key Python libraries.
-We suggest going through the files in the Python folder first—this will help you get comfortable with the language.
+To begin the project, ensure a basic understanding of Python and data science concepts.
+Start with the Python folder resources to learn the language, then proceed to the other python libraries.
+Familiarize yourself with the following libraries:

-Once you’ve got the basics down, move on to the EDA (Exploratory Data Analysis) assignment.
-It’s a great way to get hands-on practice and start working with real data.

-Also, make sure to learn and explore the following libraries:

-NumPy – for working with arrays and performing numerical operations

-Pandas – for handling and analyzing data
+NumPy: For array operations and numerical tasks.
+Pandas: For data manipulation and analysis.

-Scikit-learn (sklearn) – for machine learning and model building
+Scikit-learn (sklearn): For machine learning and modeling.

-Matplotlib – for creating visualizations (you’ll find a file uploaded with this name to help you out)
+Matplotlib: For data visualizations (see uploaded "Matplotlib" file).

 ##   Week 2
 Last but not the least